share-extras/sdk-sample-script-action/README.txt

 to a unique value for your action.
 After you have done this, rename the .properties file in config/alfresco/messages to match this value.

-Lastly, update the property names inside the .property files, changing 'sample-script' to the value you specified in your MSG_BASE definition in the client-side JavaScript.
+Lastly, update the property names inside the .property file, changing 'sample-script' to the value you specified in your MSG_BASE definition in the client-side JavaScript.